obniz/obniz/doc/measure.md

 you can choose belows to generate pulse

 1. io_pulse: io for output generated pulse
-2. pulse: "positve" or "negative"
+2. pulse: "positive" or "negative"
-3. pulse_width: pulse duration in msec.
-0.001 to 1000.
+3. pulse_width: pulse duration in ms. 0.001 to 1000.

 ![](./images/measure_posneg.png)

 ### response measurement
-you can choose belows to measre response
+you can choose belows to measure response

 1. io_echo: io for measure response
 2. measure_edges: maximum edges to detect.
 1 to 4.
-3. timeout: timeout in msec. default is 1000.
+3. timeout: timeout in ms. default is 1000.
 0.001 to 1000.
-4. callback: callback function after measred ot timeouted
+4. callback: callback function after measured or timeout

-callback function will be called when edges count == measure_edges or timeouted.
+callback function will be called when edges count == measure_edges or timeout.
-It has array of edge informations.
+It has array of edge information.
 For example, If you get a response like a below

 ![](./images/measure_response.png)